hguochen/everhash/README.rst

 ======================
 Everhash adopts two scoops django project template structure.
 You can check out the awesome two scoops template [here](https://github.com/twoscoops/django-twoscoops-project).

+Everhash application is essentially the sum of 4 app implementations, mainly

+* users - to handle authentication
+* pictures - to handle all picture objects and related functions/methods
+* albums - to handle all album objects and related functions/methods
+* tweets - to handle all interactions with twitter APIs
+* collage - to handle all image manipulation techniques.

 App structure
 ======================